 Lethal predator control (shooting, trapping, poison) and retribution killings of predators are major threats to predator populations in Mongolia.
-The use of the Livestock Protection Dog has been shown to reduce predation on domestic livestock by 80-100%, eliminating the need for lethal predator control and encouraging predators to target natural prey species instead of domestic ones.
+The use of the Livestock Protection Dog has been shown to reduce depredation on domestic livestock by 80-100%, reducing the need for lethal predator control and encouraging predators to target natural prey species instead of domestic ones.

 Desertification of Mongolia’s ecosystems is the greatest threat to the traditional Mongolian way of life and to the well-being of the majority of Mongolia’s threatened wildlife species.
 Loss of grasses and soil leads to limited grazing areas needed by both the natural communities and the human communities within Mongolia.